depp/ultrafxr/README.md

 For development, it is recommended to use `-Werror` for C code.
 This can be configured with a `.bazelrc.user` file:

     build --copt -Werror

+On macOS, you may have an easier time debugging by instructing Bazel to link without using a sandbox.
+This can be done in `.bazelrc.user` with the following line:

+    build --strategy_regexp=^Linking=local